code-423n4/docs/awarding/incentive-model-and-awards/README.md

 QA and gas optimization reports are awarded on a curve based on the judge’s score.

-- QA reports compete for a share of 4% of the prize pool (e.g. $2,000 for a $50,000 audit);
+- QA reports typically compete for a share of ~4% of the prize pool (e.g. $2,000 for a $50,000 audit);
 - The gas optimization pool varies from audit to audit;
 - QA and Gas optimization reports are awarded on a curve.